clevinger563/Bimm143_github/README.md

 # Bimm143
-My Classwork from Bimm143 S25 at UCSD
+My Classwork from Bimm143 S25 at UC San Diego.